How to Make a Borax Ant Trap

 Borax ant traps work by enticing the ants to take “food” back to their nest.
-The food is tainted with Borax which will kill off the colony at its source.
+The food is tainted with Borax, which will kill off the colony at its source.

-Ants marching in a line up the wall
+Ants in the house

 Sweet borax ant traps use sugar.
 Savory ones work well with peanut butter.